dherault/semantic-graphql/README.md

 ) => Iri
 ```

-Adds a custom field "fieldName" on the GraphQLObjectType and GraphQLInterfaceType representing "classIri".
+Adds a custom field on the GraphQLObjectType and GraphQLInterfaceType representing a class.
 Throws if "classIri" is not found in the graph.
 Returns a random IRI referencing the new virtual rdf:Property.